-Peoples Financial Services Corp: Impressive Third Quarter, Are There Blue Skies Ahead?
+Peoples Financial Services Corp.: Impressive Third Quarter, Are There Blue Skies Ahead?

 - In August/2016, Peoples issued a press release indicating that they opened a new branch in Kingston, PA.

-- In their Third Quarter 2016 Earnings report issued in October/2016, they announced that they received regulatory approval to establish branch office in both Bethlehem, PA and King of Prussia, PA.
+- In their Third Quarter 2016 Earnings report issued in October 2016, they announced that they received regulatory approval to establish branch office in both Bethlehem, PA, and King of Prussia, PA.

 - Build out of their Wealth Management Division.
-In their August/2016 Investor Presentation Peoples indicated that their Wealth Management Division has been re-branded "Peoples Security Wealth Management Group" with three segments; Wealth Advisors, Trust and Investment Management, and Retirement Plan Services.
+In their August/2016 Investor Presentation, Peoples indicated that their Wealth Management Division has been re-branded "Peoples Security Wealth Management Group" with three segments; Wealth Advisors, Trust and Investment Management, and Retirement Plan Services.
 In December of 2015, they acquired Gilmartin and Associates, Retirement Plan Services.
 I look for this newly re-branded (and growing) Wealth Management Group to generate some material income in the coming years.

 - Peoples also indicated in their August/2016 presentation that they are also looking for growth via inorganic opportunities in that M&A candidates are modeled quarterly and potential branch acquisitions are reviewed as well.

-Dividend - Based on the 12/23 closing price of $49.33 and a payout of $1.24/year, People's is yielding a decent 2.51%.
+Dividend - Based on the 12/23 closing price of $49.33 and a payout of $1.24/year, Peoples is yielding a decent 2.51%.
 Historical dividend payout is here:

 (Graph per company website)

-Share Repurchase Program - Peoples adopted a common stock repurchase plan almost three years ago with the latest announcement coming in a February/2016 press release in which the Board of Directors continued the plan by authorizing up to 225,000 shares to be repurchased.
+Share Repurchase Program - Peoples adopted a common stock repurchase plan almost three years ago with the latest announcement coming in a February 2016 press release in which the Board of Directors continued the plan by authorizing up to 225,000 shares to be repurchased.
 Share repurchase plans are not necessarily high on my list when seeking out stocks to own, but if a company has a plan in place, I prefer to see that the outstanding shares are dropping as a result.
-Per data harvested from the 2015 Annual Report and the Third Quarter 2016 earnings report referenced earlier, average common shares outstanding have dropped 2.05% in the last seven quarters.
+Per data harvested from the 2015 Annual Report and the Third-Quarter 2016 earnings report referenced earlier, average common shares outstanding have dropped 2.05% in the last seven quarters.

 Concerns/Risks

-Market Cap - Investopedia defines a small cap stock as a company with a market capitalization of between $300 million and $2 billion.
-With a market cap of $365 million, Peoples is on the lower end for small cap stocks, and in fact was in micro-cap territory before its recent run-up from $40.38 on 11/15/16 to $49.33.
+Market Cap - Investopedia defines a small-cap stock as a company with a market capitalization of between $300 million and $2 billion.
+With a market cap of $365 million, Peoples is on the lower end for small-cap stocks, and in fact was in micro-cap territory before its recent run-up from $40.38 on 11/15/16 to $49.33.
 Two concerns here:

-- For borderline micro-cap stocks like People's, daily share volume is a major concern.
-Peoples' 90 and 10 day average volume is a low 9,948 and 14,950 shares respectively.
+- For borderline micro-cap stocks like Peoples, daily share volume is a major concern.
+Peoples' 90- and 10-day average volume is a low 9,948 and 14,950 shares, respectively.
 Unless you think you're ahead of the curve and have a can't miss stock on your hands, I would typically steer clear of most low-volume stocks.
 Chances are greater that the bid-ask spread is going to be wide, which can be costly if you're not paying attention.
 Additionally, if you're ever anxious to liquidate your position, it may not happen as quickly (or at the price) you would like.

 - There's little institutional ownership and coverage of this micro-cap stock and most micro-cap stocks in general.
 The NASDAQ shows institutional ownership of Peoples at 21%.
 With little visibility and fanfare, it can sometimes take a long time before others take notice and become interested in such stocks.